Elizabeth Holmes' fraud case heads to the jury

 Had Holmes thought any crimes been committed, Downey posited, she would have tried to cover them up and perhaps sell some of her stock.
 Not only did she never sell a share, Downey said, she continued to try to salvage the company.
 Her turnaround efforts included ousting Theranos' chief operating officer, Sunny Balwani, who also had been her lover.

-In a dramatic turn on the witness stand last month, Holmes testified that Balwani had been covertly controlling everything from her diet to friendships while subjecting her to mental, emotional and sexual abuse.
-Although the testimony cast Holmes as Balwani's pawn, Downey never mentioned the alleged abuse and its effects on her during his closing arguments.
+In a dramatic turn on the witness stand last month, Holmes testified that Balwani had been covertly controlling her diet, her friendships and more while subjecting her to mental, emotional and sexual abuse.
+Although the testimony cast Holmes as Balwani's pawn, Downey never mentioned the alleged abuse and its effects on Holmes during his closing arguments.

-That omission will leave it to the jury to consider whether partner abuse may have affected some of her decisions at Theranos.
-In the prosecution's closing argument, Schenk reminded the jurors that if they finding Holmes guilty of fraud won't mean they discounted her abuse allegations.
+The jury has been left to consider whether partner abuse may have affected some of her decisions at Theranos.
+In the prosecution's closing argument, Schenk reminded the jurors that finding Holmes guilty of fraud won't mean they discounted her abuse allegations.

+Bostic revisited the issue Friday, telling the jurors they shouldn't allow sympathy to sway their decision on the fraud charges.
+“There is an extensive record for the charges of fraud in this case," he said.
+“There is much less evidence of what happened between Miss Holmes and Mr. Balwani."

 Balwani's lawyer adamantly denied Holmes' accusations in court documents that the jury never saw.
 Jurors also never heard from Balwani, who intended to invoke his Fifth Amendment right against self-incrimination had been called to testify.
 Balwani, 56, faces similar fraud charges in a separate trial scheduled to begin in February.